-Assuming the scale of loyalty points used as a generally-accepted payment method is around 500 billion yen per annum, then it is absolutely tiny compared to the amount of bank deposits or payments using bank deposits, yet somewhat large compared to the balance of electronic money (297.5 billion yen).
-In reality however, the scale of annual loyalty point usage it is small when still seen in comparison to the amount of payments for retail transactions, and is only equivalent to one tenth of annual payments using electronic money, or one third of payments using debit cards.
+Assuming the value of loyalty points used as a generally accepted payment method is around 500 billion yen per annum, then it is certainly quite small compared to the value of bank deposits or payments using bank deposits, yet somewhat significant compared to the overall value of electronic money (297.5 billion yen).
+In reality, however, the scale of annual loyalty point usage it is quite small when compared to the amount of payments for retail transactions, and is equivalent to only one tenth of annual payments using electronic money, or one third of payments using debit cards.

 Addendum Figure 1: Reference material on the scale of payment methods

-Average balance of money stock, and balance of electronic money

-　Deposited currency (M1 based checkable deposits): 699 trillion yen

-　Cash currency in circulation: 102 trillion yen

-　Electronic money: 297.5 billion yen

-Payments associated with deposits (for May 2019)

-Average business day payments over one year for the Zengin System (interbank payments system):*1

-13,009.2 billion yen (1.87 million yen per transaction)

-Average business day payments for the Core Time System (interbank payments system):*2

-　3,789.7 billion yen (0.59 million yen per transaction)

-Average business day payments for the Average week-day payments for the More Time System (interbank payments system):*3

-　　79.8 billion yen (0.16 million yen per transaction)

-　Payments through methods other than deposits (fiscal 2018)

-　Electronic money payments (annual): 5,479.0 billion yen (936 yen per transaction)

-　Debit card payments (annual): 1,413.1 billion yen (5,368 yen per transaction)

-　Credit card payments (2018): 56,711.5 billion yen

 Source: Bank of Japan Payment and Settlement Statistics, and Japan Consumer Credit Association statistics

 Notes: 1.
 Of which, large-scale internal currency transactions: 9,379.5 billion yen.

-　　　2. System for small-scale currency transactions, operating from 8:30 am to 3:30 pm on weekdays
+　　　2. System for small-scale currency transactions, operating from 8:30 a.m. to 3:30 p.m. on weekdays

 　　　3. System for small-scale currency transactions, operating when the Core Time System is closed, such as at night, in the early morning, and at weekends